 About Type 2 Diabetes

-No one knows exactly what causes diabetes.
+No one knows exactly what causes type 2 diabetes.
 But scientists are working hard to find out what’s behind it.
 We do know that some things, called risk factors, increase your risk of having type 2 diabetes.

 Common risk factors for type 2 diabetes